sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 The keys are multi-line strings but Heroku is fine with that so you can paste the keys in config vars as they are.

+> If you are using Render or some other environment that requires you to
-In case your FTW runtime environment requires to declare environment variables in a file, wrap the keys with `"`s, escape line breaks with `\n`s and join the lines to a single line.
+> declare environment variables through a file, wrap the RSA keys with
+> quotation marks `"` and escape line breaks with the newline character
+> `/n`.
+Make sure that the RSA key is defined on a single line.

 `LINKEDIN_PROXY_IDP_ID`